 Belize is more famous for its raucous wildlife than nightlife, with its atolls attracting torch-bearing night divers.
 San Pedro is the exception with a string of beachfront cocktail bars and pumping clubs.
-Place your bets on where the chicken will make its next "drop" at crazy Pier Lounge at Wednesday night's Chicken Drop game.
+Place your bets on where the chicken will make its next "drop" in Corona del Mar's Chicken Drop game (relocated from the Pier Lounge).
 There's gambling of a more glamorous kind at Belize City's Princess Hotel Casino.
 Placencia's barefoot bars are a relaxed place to kick back and try Belize's homegrown seaweed shake.

 Restaurants and Dining

 Belize's food is a cavalcade of Caribbean, African and Mayan influences.
 And as the country has become more popular with tourists, the variety of options for them has grown exponentially.
 Now when one visits San Pedro, Placencia, San Ignacio or Belmopan, the restaurant scene rivals what one would elsewhere in the Caribbean.
 That means a handful of affordable places geared towards locals, and two handfuls of pricier places whereincreasingingly accomplished chefs are helming the kitchen, and raising the standards of cuisine nationwide.